Chiefs TE Travis Kelce opens up about Taylor Swift, getting older

 KANSAS CITY, Mo.
 (WDAF) — It’s been a whirlwind 2023 for Travis Kelce.

-After the Kansas City Chiefs won their second Super Bowl in four years that featured the Kelce family in the lead-up, Travis spent almost the entire offseason building his brand.
+After the Kansas City Chiefs won their second Super Bowl in four years featuring the Kelce family in the lead-up, Travis spent almost the entire offseason building his brand.

 That included a lot of commercials and attention with his brother Jason and his mom Donna, his own “Saturday Night Live” hosting gig, and a Vanity Fair profile that explained how he’s setting himself up for life after football.